Time Series Data Augmentation for Deep Learning: A Survey: Introduction

-Unlike data augmentation for CV~\cite{Shorten2019} or speech~\cite{Cui2015}, data augmentation for time series has not yet been systematically reviewed to the best of our knowledge.
-In this paper, we summarize popular data augmentation methods for time series in different tasks, including time series forecasting, anomaly detection, classification, etc. We propose a taxonomy of data augmentation methods for time series, as illustrated in Fig.~\ref{fig:taxonomy}.
-Based on the proposed taxonomy, we review these data augmentation methods systematically.
+In this paper, we aim to fill the aforementioned gaps by summarizing existing time series data augmentation methods in common tasks, including time series forecasting, anomaly detection, classification, as well as providing insightful future directions.
+To this end, we propose a taxonomy of data augmentation methods for time series, as illustrated in Fig.~\ref{fig:taxonomy}.
+Based on the taxonomy, we review these data augmentation methods systematically.
 We start the discussion from the simple transformations in time domain first.
-And then we discuss more advanced transformations on time series in the transformed frequency and time-frequency domains.
-Besides the transformations in different domains for time series, we also introduce more advanced methods, including decomposition-based methods, model-based methods, and learning-based methods.
-In decomposition-based methods, the input time series is first decomposed into different components including trend, seasonality and residual, and then different manipulations can be performed on different components, leading to different data augmentation methods.
-In model-based methods, a statistical model is first learned from the data, and then perturbation is performed on the parameter space of the learned model to generate more synthetic data.
-We also review some recent works on data augmentation performed in the learned embedding space.
-In particular, as the generative adversarial networks (GAN) can generate synthetic data and increase training set effectively, we summarize some recent progress on the application of GAN on time series data.
-To compare different data augmentation methods, we empirically evaluate different augmentation methods in three typical time series tasks, including time series anomaly detection, time series classification, and time series forecasting.
-Finally, we discuss and highlight some future research directions such as data augmentation in time-frequency domain, augmentation combination of different augmentation methods, and data augmentation and weighting for imbalanced class.
+And then we discuss more transformations on time series in the transformed frequency and time-frequency domains.
+Besides the transformations in different domains for time series, we also summarize more advanced methods, including decomposition-based methods, model-based methods, and learning-based methods.
+For learning-based methods, we further divide them into embedding space, deep generative models (DGMs), and automated data augmentation methods.
+To demonstrate effectiveness of data augmentation, we conduct preliminary evaluation of augmentation methods in three typical time series tasks, including time series classification, anomaly detection, and forecasting.
+Finally, we discuss and highlight five future directions: augmentation in time-frequency domain, augmentation for imbalanced class, augmentation selection and combination, augmentation with Gaussian processes, and augmentation with deep generative models.

-The remaining of the paper is organized as follows.
-We introduce different transformations in time domain, frequency domain and time-frequency domain in Section 2.
-We discuss more advanced data augmentations in Section 3, including decomposition-based methods, model-based methods, and learning-based methods.
-The empirical studies are present in Section 4.
-The discussions for future work are described in Section 5, and the conclusion is summarized in Section 6.